Join the Global Breast Cancer Movement

 Tertiles

-Categories of an exposure (like body weight or activity) based on three equal parts of the total number of people in the study.
+Categories of an exposure (such as body weight or exercise) based on 3 equal parts of the total number of people in the study.

 Therapeutic Touch